Prime Minister of Yugoslavia: SFR Yugoslavia

 After the German invasion and fragmentation of the Kingdom of Yugoslavia, the Partisan resistance in occupied Yugoslavia formed a deliberative council, the Anti-Fascist Council of National Liberation of Yugoslavia (AVNOJ) in 1942.
 On 29 November 1943 the AVNOJ proclaimed the Democratic Federal Yugoslavia, and appointed the National Committee for the Liberation of Yugoslavia (NKOJ), led by Prime Minister Josip Broz Tito, as its government.
 Josip Broz Tito was quickly recognized by the Allies at the Tehran Conference, and the royalist government-in-exile in London was pressured into agreeing on a merge with the NKOJ.
 In order to facilitate this, Ivan Šubašić was appointed by the King to head the London government.

 For a period, Yugoslavia had two recognized prime ministers and governments (which both agreed to formally merge as soon as possible): Josip Broz Tito leading the NKOJ in occupied Yugoslavia, and Ivan Šubašić leading the King's government-in-exile in London.
 With the Tito-Šubašić Agreement in 1944, the two prime ministers agreed that the new joint government would be led by Tito.
-After the liberation of Yugoslavia's capital Belgrade in October 1944, the joint government was officially formed on 2 November 1944, with Josip Broz Tito as the prime minister.
+After the liberation of Yugoslavia's capital Belgrade in October 1944, the joint government was officially formed on 7 March 1945, with Josip Broz Tito as the prime minister.

 After the war, elections were held ending in an overwhelming victory for Tito's People's Front.
 The new parliament deposed King Peter II on 29 November 1945, and declared a Federal People's Republic of Yugoslavia (in 1963, the state was renamed Socialist Federal Republic of Yugoslavia).
-The government was first headed by a prime minister up to 14 January 1953, when major decentralization reforms reorganized the government into the Federal Executive Council chaired by a President, who was still usually called "Prime Minister" in non-Yugoslav sources.
-Josip Broz Tito held the post from 1944 to 1963; from 1953 onward, he was also President of the Republic.
+The government was first headed by a prime minister up to 14 January 1953, when major decentralization reforms reorganized the government into the Federal Executive Council chaired by a President, who was still usually called "Prime Minister" in non-Yugoslav sources; constitutionally, the post was indistinguishable from the new office of President of the Republic, the latter of which would be held exclusively by Tito.
+In 1963, the President of the Federal Executive Council and the President of the Republic became separate posts, with the individual presidency replaced by a collective presidency in 1971, though in practice the individual presidency survived until Tito's death in 1980.

 Five out of nine heads of government of Yugoslavia in this period were of Croatian ethnicity.
 Three were from Croatia itself (Josip Broz Tito, Mika Špiljak, and Milka Planinc), while two were Bosnian Croats (Branko Mikulić and Ante Marković).
 Ante Marković however, though a Croat from Bosnia and Herzegovina by birth, was a politician of Croatia like Špiljak and Planinc, serving (at different times) as both prime minister and president of the presidency of that federal unit.